TIY-DC-ME-2016-Spring/ClassInfo/prework.md

 ### 1. Get a Mac

-You will need a Mac running at least OSX Yosemite (or El Capitan).
+You will need a Mac running at least OSX El Capitan.
 You cannot compile native code for iOS without a Mac.
-If your Mac cannot effectively run Yosemite, you will need to acquire one that can or does.
+If your Mac cannot effectively run El Capitan, you will need to acquire one that can or does.

-### 2. Install OSX Yosemite (if you haven’t already)
+### 2. Install OSX El Capitan

 * You'll need to sign in to the Mac App Store with you Apple ID.
 If you don't have one, [sign up here](https://appleid.apple.com/).
 If you already have an iOS device, you probably already have an Apple ID.
-* Download the Yosemite upgrade from the Apple Store: [download here](https://itunes.apple.com/us/app/os-x-yosemite/id915041082?mt=12).
+* Download OS X from the Apple Store: [download here](https://itunes.apple.com/us/app/os-x-el-capitan/id1018109117?mt=12).
-* Double-click "Install OS X Yosemite” to begin installation.
+* Double-click "Install OS X El Capitan” to begin installation.

 WARNING: The OS X upgrade can take a bit of time to complete and will require a restart.
 Plan on doing this in the evening or over a lunch break.

-NOTE: The public version of El Capitan comes out a little over a week after class begins.
-I strongly recommend you hold off on doing any upgrades (including to El Capitan) until after class is over.
-While it shouldn't cause any problems, it can, and I wouldn't want you to get behind because an install goes bad.

 ### 3. iOS Device